 Reducing greenhouse gas emissions is essential.
 Arkema has developed lightweight, high-performance thermoplastic materials that can replace glass or metal in the automobile and aerospace industries.
 These materials reduce vehicle and airplane weight thereby reducing fuel consumption and carbon emissions.

-In addition, with our climate plan, we’ve also committed to shrinking our corporate environmental footprint by reducing our direct greenhouse gas emissions by 38% by 2030, compared to 2015.
+In addition, with our climate plan, we’ve also committed to shrinking our corporate environmental footprint by reducing our direct greenhouse gas emissions by 46% by 2030, compared to 2019.
 In this way, we are on a trajectory aligned with the Paris Agreement to contain global warming to 1.5°C above pre-industrial levels.

 Life on land

 To shrink our environmental footprint, we have comitted to reduce volatile organic compound (VOC) emissions by 65% in intensity between 2012 and 2030.
 This action limits the formation of tropospheric ozone, a super-oxidant that is harmful to flora and fauna.